Michael B. Jordan: Personal life

 Jordan has resided in Los Angeles since 2006.
 He grew up in a religious household and considers himself to be spiritual.
 As of 2018, he lived with his parents in a Sherman Oaks home that he purchased.

-Jordan is a fan of anime, citing Naruto: Shippuden and the Dragon Ball franchise as his favorite series.
+Jordan is a fan of anime, citing Naruto: Shippuden and the Dragon Ball franchise as his favorite series and Princess Mononoke as his favorite film.
 Having grown up in Newark, New Jersey, he is a lifelong supporter of the New York Giants.
 He is also a supporter of Premier League club Everton FC.

 Michael B. Jordan considers Tom Cruise and Will Smith his career idols, citing their ability to build global careers and become movie stars.
 Jordan has also sought advice from Smith and Cruise and has received endorsements from Cruise, indicating a mentorship and respect among the three actors.

 Jordan cites Ryan Coogler, Steven Spielberg, Martin Scorsese, Alejandro G. Iñárritu, Stanley Kubrick, Alfonso Cuarón, George Lucas, and Christopher Nolan as his influences in film making.

 In November 2020, Jordan began dating model Lori Harvey, adoptive daughter of television personality Steve Harvey.
 In June 2022, the couple announced they had ended their relationship.

-In December 2023, Jordan wrecked his Ferrari 812 Superfast when he crashed it into a parked Kia.
+In December 2023, Jordan wrecked his Ferrari 812 Superfast when he crashed it into a parked Kia on Sunset Boulevard while racing a Ferrari 488.
 He was uninjured and police investigated the incident for street racing.
 Another driver who was near the incident said they were "pacing" but insists they were not racing.
 Jordan was eventually not charged "due to lack of evidence".
+His 812 was later bought by Youtuber TheStradman in March 2024.

 Sports ownership

 In December 2022, Jordan was announced as part-owner of English soccer club AFC Bournemouth.
 The club was taken over by the consortium group the Black Knights Football Club, led by fellow American businessman Bill Foley.
 Jordan led the minority ownership group with Kosmos founder Nullah Sarker.

+He is also an investor in the Alpine F1 Team alongside fellow actors Ryan Reynolds and Rob McElhenney.